Calebkech/Task_Manager/README.md

 ### Thank You

 Thank you for using the Task Manager Application!
 If you encounter any issues, feel free to open an issue or contribute to the project.

+---

+This version of the **README** includes the authentication routes and provides a comprehensive overview of your project.